Cara Lundy couldn’t believe she let her sister Robyn talk her into going on a hike with her and her friends.

 “Good morning,” Cara said, greeting Dr. Judy Lassiter as she walked into the office.

 Dr. Lassiter turned with a smile.
 “Good morning Cara.
-We have a full schedule this morning starting with our resident gump, Mr. Jim, then Ms. Dolly.”
+We have a full schedule this morning starting with our resident grump, Mr. Jim, then Ms. Dolly.”

 Cara grinned.
-Ms. Dolly, was an eighty something year old sweetheart that came almost every week.
-Her family was busy with their own lives, leaving the older woman at lose ends.
+Ms. Dolly was an eighty-something-year-old sweetheart that came almost every week.
+Her family was busy with their own lives, leaving the older woman at loose ends.

 At nine o’clock sharp, Ms. Dolly walked in.